6. Rodent Infestation.

 The twins name the hamster Mabel and for the life of me, I can’t hate her.
 She’s cute when she eats carrots and that’s enough for her to become part of the family.
 Her cage now sits on the chest of drawers in their bedroom and though, at night she’s loud, the twins love her to pieces.

-It has been two days since I snapped at Max.
+It has been two days since I snapped at Mason.
 Two days without any sort of contact and I already hate myself for losing my cool with him.
 It’s not his fault Joel exists.
 I stare defeated at my phone with its zero notifications before turning it screen down.
 Then I move to bend down to look at the muffins that sit in the oven.
 Through the glass door, they look good but when I remove them, they deflate.

 Meredith sent me a few recipes and I chose the first one.
 A blueberry muffin recipe with a granulated sugar topping.
 That sugar has burnt.
 I salvage them by scraping the sugar off and into the bin just as I would with burnt toast.
 Of course, burning the tips of my fingers in the process.